endymion1818/example-web-component-test-suite/README.md

 2. Alter Rendered component based on arguments
 3. Fire events to the component
 4. Observe events bubbled from the component
+5. Checking whether an item in the internal ui has rendered as a result of arguments passed

 ### What's not possible:

-1. Checking whether an item in the internal ui has rendered as a result of arguments passed
-2. Observing events inside the component
+2. [not checked] Observing events inside the component

 ## Cypress